google-marketing-solutions/performance-psi-tracker/docs/README.md

 > There are two buttons at the bottom of the Config worksheet that
 > can be destructive to any changes you've made to the Tracker.
 >
-> The button labeled **Reset** will replace all of the URLs entered in the
+> **Reset** will replace all of the URLs entered in the Config worksheet with a
-> Config worksheet with a standard set of URLs from web.dev.
+> standard set of URLs from web.dev.
 >
-> The button labeled **Delete** will delete all of the data in the Results worksheet.
+> **Delete** will delete all of the data in the Results worksheet.

 ## Visualizing Your Metrics

 ### Visualizing with Google Sheets

+Adding charts directly to the PSI Performance Tracker is an easy option for getting started with visualization.

-One of the simplest methods of visualizing your data is using Google Sheets.
-Some things to note when creating visualizations:
+Some things to note when creating charts in the Tracker:

 * Do not add charts to the config or results tab directly.
-This can cause the tool to stop working.
+This can cause the tool to stop working until they are removed.
 * You cannot plot multiple sites separately using the raw results.
 * Copying parts of the results is useful for one-off charts to identify historical trends, but not useful for ongoing tracking.